Compressive Statistical Learning with Random Feature Moments: Conclusion and perspectives

 \paragraph{Recipes to design sketches for other learning tasks through kernel design?}

-Given the apparent genericity of the proposed compressive statistical learning framework, a particular challenge is to extend it beyond the learning tasks considered in this paper.
+Given the apparent genericity of the proposed compressive statistical learning framework, a particular challenge is to extend it beyond the learning tasks considered in this paper and its companion \citeparttwo.
 Kernel versions of these tasks (\emph{kernel} PCA, \emph{kernel} $k$-means, or \emph{spectral} clustering) appear as the most likely immediate extensions.
 They are expected to lead to sketching architectures reminiscent of \emph{two-layer} convolutional neural networks with additive pooling.

-Compressive supervised classification and compressive regression seem more challenging.
-Given a learning task, the main challenge is to find an adequate sketching function $\SketchingOperator(\cdot)$.
+Compressive supervised classification and compressive regression are also natural candidate tasks in a learning setting, but seem more challenging.

-As illustrated on Figure~\ref{fig:summary}, this primarily relies on the quest for a \emph{compatible kernel}, i.e., one satisfying the Kernel LRIP~\eqref{eq:KernelLRIP}.
+Given a learning task, the main bottleneck is to find an adequate sketching function $\SketchingOperator(\cdot)$.
+As illustrated on Figure~\ref{fig:summary}, this primarily relies on the quest for a \emph{task-compatible kernel}, i.e., one satisfying the Kernel LRIP~\eqref{eq:KernelLRIP}.
 Subsequent technical steps would rely on the identification of an integral representation of this kernel using random features with the right concentration properties, and establishing that the associated secant set has finite covering dimension with respect to the feature-based metric~\eqref{eq:DefYetAnotherMetric}.
-On a case by case basis, one may have to identify the analog of the separation conditions apparently need for compressive $k$-means.
+On a case by case basis, one may have to identify the analog of the separation conditions apparently needed for compressive $k$-means, see \citeparttwo.

 Vice-versa, one could wonder which family of learning tasks is compatible with a given kernel.
 In other words, how ``universal'' is a kernel, and how much can be learned from a single sketched representation of a database ?
 We expect that tasks such as compressive ranking, which involve pairs, triples, etc. of training samples, may require further extensions of the compressive statistical learning framework, to design sketches based on $U$-statistics rather than plain moments.
-These would be lead to sketches linear in the product probability $\instProb \otimes \instProb$ instead of $\instProb$.
+These would lead to sketches linear in the product probability $\Prob \otimes \Prob$ instead of $\Prob$.
 The investigation of such extended scenarios is expected to benefit from analogies with the lifting techniques used in phaseless reconstruction, see e.g. \citep{Candes2013}.